 - Consider homemade gifts.
 Many heartfelt, thoughtful gifts don't come with a sales receipt.
 You could cook some treats; put together a photo album; make a themed gift basket full of smaller items, like tea, paperback books or gardening tools; or give the gift of your time by making homemade coupons or certificates for child care, cleaning, providing a heat-and-eat dinner for the family, etc.

 - Make a shopping plan.
 Don't head out to the mall without a specific list of gift ideas.
-This is how you end up spending more than you budgeted for.
+This is how you end up blowing your budget.
 Flip through catalogs and check websites for ideas and develop a list before you even set foot in a store.

 - Look for bargains.
 Buying several gifts from one catalog or website helps save on shipping, or better yet, look for sites that offer free shipping.
 Comparison shop using fliers from the weekend newspapers to find the best deal around or check out websites with printable coupons from major retailers.
 Consider buying gifts on sites that offer many new, high-quality items at discount prices.
 Also, at large chain discount stores, you can get quality, brand-name clothing, accessories, housewares, decorative items, toys, coffee and food gifts, and even pet supplies at a fraction of their retail cost.
-You can also save on websites that provide deeply discounted limited-time special offers on dining and other services and products.
+Try purchasing vouchers from websites that offer deeply discounted limited-time special offers on local dining and other services and products.

 - Be sure to use your Exchange.
 In addition to the usual tax savings and price-matching benefit, you'll find special holiday discounts.